Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

 Because the number of points in each histogram---two hundred---was explicitly stated in each case, we hoped that students would no longer answer incorrectly due to misreading the histograms.
 This version also does not use the term ``sampling distribution'', so it tests whether students recognize the concept without seeing the term.

-Second, we also drafted a new question to isolate the potential misconception that populations are always normally distributed.
-The \qname{farm-areas} question describes a situation in which the entire population is surveyed, and a histogram of the results prepared, along with histograms of samples---\emph{not} sampling distributions---of sizes \(n = 20\) and \(n = 1000\).
+Second, we also drafted a new question to further explore the potential misconception that populations are always normally distributed.
+Would students still have this misconception when we are not directly asking about the tricky topic of sampling distributions?
+The \qname{farm-areas} question, shown in Figure~\ref{fig:farm-areas}, describes a situation in which the entire population is surveyed, and a histogram of the results prepared, along with histograms of samples---\emph{not} sampling distributions---of sizes \(n = 20\) and \(n = 1000\).
 Three possible sets of histograms are provided, and students are asked to select the most plausible set based on their shapes.
-The correct answer shows a skewed population distribution and two skewed samples; the question and answer choices are shown in Figure~\ref{fig:farm-areas}.
-Each distractor represents a different version of the misconception: the first (B) shows a normally distributed population with skewed samples, the second (C) a skewed population from which normally distributed samples were obtained.
+The intended answer, (A), shows a skewed population distribution and two skewed samples.
+The first distractor, (B), is meant to test whether students are willing to believe that a population could be normally distributed even if a large sample has a skewed distribution.
+The second distractor, (C), was included to test the opposite misconception: that the distribution of a sample would appear normal, even if the population does not.
+We expected students to choose answer (C) if they confused the distribution of a sample with the sampling distribution \citep{lipson2002role, Chance:2004tt, Castro_Sotos_2007, Kaplan:2014vf}.